 Coconut is high in fatty acids and supports the immune system.
 It protects us against bacterial infections and boosts metabolism.

 Plus, it just tastes delicious!

-If you’re enamoured with nutty flavors, then the Middle Eastern Tahini is what you need.
-It usually comes unsweetened for those who don’t prefer consuming too much sugar, or have been warned against its consumption.
+If you’re enamoured with nutty flavours, then the Middle Eastern Tahini is what you need.
+It usually comes unsweetened for those who don’t prefer consuming too much sugar or have been warned against its consumption.